Terminology and format of diagrams

 c.
 Any inherent logic within the conditions which is problematic, e.g. the client says one or more of the essential conditions cannot or will not be met; circularities or paradox are involved; there are so many conditions the likelihood of fulfilling them all becomes diminishingly small.

-In all three cases the facilitator's responses is the same:
+In cases of problematic logic the facilitator's responses is:

-And when [problematic condition(s)], what would you like to have happen?
+And when [problematic logic], what would you like to have happen?

 Depending on the client's response, the session may be concluded or they may need to take a trip through the whole ACFC process again, or anywhere in between.